Türkmenbaşy, Turkmenistan: Krasnovodsk

 In 1869, the Russians invaded a second time.
 Having captured the settlement, they named their fort Krasnovodsk (Красноводск), which is a Russian translation of the original name, Kyzyl-Su (Red Water).
 The fort, Krasnovodsk, served as Imperial Russia's base of operations against Khiva and Bukhara, as well as the semi-nomadic Turkmen tribes.

 The railway had originally begun from Uzun-Ada on the Caspian Sea, but the terminus was shifted north to the harbour at Krasnovodsk.

 It fell to the Red Army in February 1920.

-On November 21, 1939, Krasnovodsk Oblast was formed with its administrative center in Krasnovodsk.
-The oblast was repeatedly liquidated and restored (January 23, 1947, liquidated; April 4, 1952, restored; December 9, 1955, liquidated; December 27, 1973, restored; August 25, 1988, eliminated).
+On 21 November 1939, Krasnovodsk Oblast was formed with its administrative center in Krasnovodsk.
+The oblast was repeatedly liquidated and restored (23 January 1947, liquidated; 4 April 1952, restored; 9 December 1955, liquidated; 27 December 1973, restored; 25 August 1988, eliminated).

 In 1942, a large part of the Polish Anders' Army along with many civilians was evacuated from the USSR via the local port to Iran.

 In 1985, the airbase here was attacked by Afghan Mujahideen.

 Türkmenbaşy

-On January 10, 1991, Balkan province was created, and on May 18, 1992, was designated a velayat (welaýat) with its capital in Balkanabat.
+On 10 January 1991, Balkan province was created, and on 18 May 1992, was designated a velayat (welaýat) with its capital in Balkanabat.
 On 8 October 1993, Krasnovodsk was renamed by President for Life Saparmurat Niyazov after his self-proclaimed title Türkmenbaşy ("Head of [all] Turkmens") by Resolution No. 904-XII of Turkmenistan Parliament.

 The second President of Turkmenistan, Gurbanguly Berdimuhamedow, pledged in July 2007 to invest $1 billion in a project slated to turn Türkmenbaşy into a major tourist resort.
-He ordered development of the Awaza tourist zone with 60 modern hotels to be built along a 16 km stretch of the Caspian Sea shoreline.
-Aside from Awaza, Türkmenbaşy city has three modern hotels: Türkmenbaşy Hotel, Charlak Hotel, and the new Silk Road Hotel at the seaport, in addition to the old Soviet-era Hazar Hotel.
+He ordered the development of the Awaza tourist zone, with 60 modern hotels to be built along a 16 km stretch of the Caspian Sea shoreline.
+Aside from Awaza, Türkmenbaşy has three modern hotels: Türkmenbaşy Hotel, Charlak Hotel and the new Silk Road Hotel at the seaport, in addition to the old Soviet-era Hazar Hotel.

-In recent years, the city has undergone large-scale reconstruction: historic district, entrance roads, and vital infrastructure.
-A new Turkish Park and the cascade of fountains were added.
-By the end of 2012 Magtymguly Avenue had been completely renovated.
-The new route merged with the city's waterfront, Bahry Hazar, and from the west motorway junction at Balykçy Traffic Circle a dual carriageway leads westward out of the city along a dike across Soymonov Bay to Turkmenbashy Airport and to Awaza.
+In recent years, the city has undergone large-scale reconstruction of its historic district, entrance roads and vital infrastructure.
+A new Turkish Park was built.
+By the end of 2012, Magtymguly Avenue had been completely renovated.
+The new route merged with the city's waterfront, Bahry Hazar, and from the west motorway junction at Balykçy Traffic Circle a dual carriageway leads westward out of the city along a dike across Soymonov Bay to Turkmenbashi Airport and to Awaza.
 In 2014, the Oilworkers Palace of Culture, which was built in 1951, was renovated.

 The city is home of the Türkmendeňizderýaýollary Agency, part of the Government of Turkmenistan.